 San Francisco is a hub for many different things.
 The festivals it is famous for are not only diverse in culture, the subject matter is also wide ranging from the huge gay pride parade and the Folsom Street Fair, to the Chinese New Year celebrations and Hardly Strictly Bluegrass, a huge music festival that takes place in October.

-The eccentricities of San Fran culture are also evident in its buildings and architecture, San Francisco accommodation is always interesting no matter where you stay.
+The eccentricities of San Fran culture are also evident in its buildings and architecture, furnished apartments in San Francisco are always interesting no matter where you stay.

 When looking at short stay apartments in San Francisco however, consider your location carefully as you could be enjoying some of the city’s best attractions right on your doorstep.
 The Museum of Modern Art is located in South Market for example, attracting over 600,000 people every year.